Security & Accreditation

 Are cash deposits covered?

-All cash deposits are covered by the Financial Services Compensation Scheme (FSCS).
+All cash deposits are covered by the Financial Services Compensation Scheme (FSCS) or by a similar European Programme.
 The FSCS allows for a maximum of £85,000 across all cash the customer holds with each bank to be claimed in the event that any of these banks fails.
 While our customers’ money is held in a pooled account, the FSCS limits apply to each individual customer.
 This does mean that any other deposits (directly or indirectly) held by a customer with a failed institution should be taken into account when calculating their compensation relative to the £85,000 limit.

 NB: The limit was increased from £75,000 to £85,000 on 30 January 2017.